PeppeL-G/bagawork/docs/src/routes/(other)/tutorials/09-xxx/+page.md

 ## Defining the app
-A Bagawork app does not only consist of pages.
+A BagaWork app does not only consist of pages.
 Typically, it also consists of data, and somehow you need to indicate which the first page shown to the user is.
 This information is represented through a class called `App`.
-This class contains a general description of how a Bagawork app should work, and you should create your own class extending this one.
+This class contains a general description of how a BagaWork app should work, and you should create your own class extending this one.

 ::: tip Example
 Example showing JavaScript code for how to create your own app class called `MyApp` (you can name it whatever you want).